franko/lhelper/README.md

 When a request to install a library is made the helper will actually perform the following operations:

 - download the source code from the internet.
-It can be an archive or a git reporitory.
+It can be an archive or a git repository.
-- build and install the software into the environment
+- build and install the library into the environment

-Once installed the software will be discoverable by build systems like CMake, configure, Meson or other but **only when inside the environment**.
+Once installed the software will be discoverable by build systems like CMake, configure, Meson or other but **only inside the environment**.

+When you are done just type 'exit' and you will go back to the original shell to quit the environment.

 ## Prerequisites